mdn/content/files/en-us/mozilla/firefox/experimental_features/index.md

 ### Symmetrical `letter-spacing`

-The CSS `letter-spacing` property now splits the specified letter spacing evenly on both sides of each character.
+The CSS {{cssxref("letter-spacing")}} property now splits the specified letter spacing evenly on both sides of each character.
 This is unlike the current behavior where spacing is added primarily to one side.
 This approach can improve text spacing, especially in mixed-directional text [Firefox bug 1891446](https://bugzil.la/1891446).

 <table>
   <thead>